What We do

 LBMA comprises and represents the key players and their clients in the London Bullion Market.

 We have more than 140 members including refiners, fabricators, traders, storage and security carriers.
 We represent them through our maintenance of and publication of the Good Delivery List which sets the benchmark for gold and silver metal bars across the world.

-Origins of the LBMA
+Origins of LBMA

-The LBMA was established in 1987 by the Bank of England, which at this time was the bullion market's regulator.
-The LBMA took over the roles previously carried out by two separate organisations, the London Gold Market and Silver Market, whose origins date back to the mid-nineteenth century.
+LBMA was established in 1987 by the Bank of England, which at this time was the bullion market's regulator.
+LBMA took over the roles previously carried out by two separate organisations, the London Gold Market and Silver Market, whose origins date back to the mid-nineteenth century.

 The LBMA Good Delivery List is widely recognised as representing the de facto standard for the quality of gold and silver bars.

 In the refining industry, accreditation on the LBMA Good Delivery List is widely recognised as the benchmark standard for the quality of gold and silver bars, due to the stringent criteria that an applicant must satisfy.
 Regular proactive monitoring is undertaken of refiners on the List, which further enhances the reputation of refiners listed.
 The List is used by many precious metals exchanges around the world to define in whole, or in part, the refiners whose gold and silver bars are accepted in their own markets.